 When using a Trimble SX12 scanning total station in TRK mode with the laser pointer enabled, the Stakeout screen shows the Mark point softkey instead of the Measure softkey.
 Tap Mark point to put the instrument into STD mode.
 The laser pointer stops flashing and moves to position itself at the EDM location.
 When you tap Accept to store the point, the instrument automatically returns to TRK mode and the laser pointer resumes flashing.
 To remeasure and update the stakeout deltas, tap Measure after you tap Mark point and before you tap Accept.

-- Continue measuring points along the road.
-To select the previous station, tap the Sta softkey.
-To select the next station, tap the Sta+ softkey. - Tap Esc to exit this stakeout method.
+• Continue measuring points along the road.
+To select the previous station, tap the Sta- softkey.
+To select the next station, tap the Sta+ softkey.